josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ## There are no benefits without tradeoffs

-While for the most part it's perfectly fine if we simply see the same thing in two different, or even opposite ways, there's one universal truth I think it's important that we agree to as common ground before proceeding: _benefits always come with tradeoffs_.
+For the most part, it's perfectly fine if we see the same thing in two different, even opposite ways.
+However, there's one universal truth I think it's important that we agree to as common ground before proceeding: _benefits always come with tradeoffs_.

 That is: complexity always exists, even if it's remanded to a place you don't regularly experience it.